freekode/tp2intervals/README.md

       - '8080:80'
 ```

-## TrainingPeaks Authentication Cookie

-How to get authentication cookie for your user:
+## How to configure
+After you successfully started the application and able UI web page.
+You need to configure it to gain access to TrainingPeaks and to Intervals.icu

+### TrainingPeaks Auth Cookie
-1. Copy cookie `Production_tpAuth` (key and value, smth like `Production_tpAuth=very_long_string`) from the browser on TrainingPeaks page
+Copy cookie `Production_tpAuth` (key and value, smth like `Production_tpAuth=very_long_string`) from the browser on TrainingPeaks page.

-2. Save cookies on config page
+### Intervals API Key and Athlete Id
+These values available on [Settings page](https://intervals.icu/settings) in Developer Settings section.

+After you gathered all required configuration you can click Submit button on Configuration page.
+If everything is fine you will be redirected to home page where you can plan your workouts on TrainingPeaks.

+If your configuration is wrong.
+You will see an error that there is no access to TrainingPeaks or to Intervals.icu.
+Check all your values and save configuration again.

 ## Known IssuesATM